Article I. NAME.

 Article II.
 PURPOSE.

-The purpose of PTPL is to promote innovation in the face of change in library technical services by fulfilling our role as a regional affiliate of the ALCTS Division of the American Library Association in providing continuing education opportunities in the Potomac region, providing programs and activities accessible to all members of our diverse community, offering opportunities for networking and exchange of information among members, convening an annual meeting for the membership of PTPL, providing encouragement and outreach to those new to technical services librarianship, collaborating with other organizations with mutual interests.
+The purpose of PTPL is to promote innovation in the face of change in library technical services by fulfilling our role as a regional affiliate of the ALCTS Division of the American Library Association in providing continuing education opportunities in the Potomac region, providing programs and activities accessible to all members of our diverse community, offering opportunities for networking and exchange of information among members, convening an annual meeting for the membership of PTPL, providing scholarship, encouragement and outreach to those new to technical services librarianship, collaborating with other organizations with mutual interests.